OpenFn/primero-ona-dashboard/README.md

 ## Adaptors
 1. `language-primero` to access Primero
-2. `language-postgres` to access PostgreSQL ONA databse
+2. `language-postgres` to access PostgreSQL ONA database

 ## Assumptions & Considerations for Change Management
-1. OpenFn is fetching ALL Primero cases where for indicator 1: "type_of_case" = "Children Undergoing Reintegration" and for indicator 2: Age < 18 years.
-Any further disaggration of these indicators will be completed in the ONA database.
+1. OpenFn is fetching ALL Primero cases where for **indicator 1: "type_of_case" = "Children Undergoing Reintegration"** and for **indicator 2: Age < 18 years.** Any further disegregation of these indicators will be completed in the ONA database.
 2. OpenFn will perform upsert() (update if record exists, create if new) operations in the ONA database when syncing data.
 To ensure no duplicate cases are entered, OpenFn will use the below identifiers to check for existing cases.
 We assume that these identifiers are unique.

 - `case_id` for the `cases` table in ONA